AdobeDocs/experience-manager-65.en/help/forms/developing/rendering-interactive-pdf-forms.md

 ![ri_ri_confirm](assets/ri_ri_confirm.png)

-The `HandleData` Java Servlet prepopulates this form with the user's first and last name as well as the amount.
+The `HandleData` Java Servlet prepopulates this form with the user's first and last name and the amount.
 After the form is prepopulated, it is sent to the client web browser.
 (See [Prepopulating Forms with Flowable Layouts](/help/forms/developing/prepopulating-forms-flowable-layouts.md))

 **Java Servlets**